-- 1. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 57 of 2007, determined under subsection 196B(2) of the VEA concerning von Willebrand's disease. - 2.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that von Willebrand's disease and death from von Willebrand's disease can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles, Instrument No. 41 of 2015 concerning von Willebrand's disease.
+- 1. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), revokes Instrument No. 58 of 2007, determined under subsection 196B(3) of the VEA concerning von Willebrand's disease. - 2.
+The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that von Willebrand's disease and death from von Willebrand's disease can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(3) of the VEA a Statement of Principles, Instrument No. 42 of 2015 concerning von Willebrand's disease.
 This Instrument will in effect replace the revoked Statement of Principles. - 3.
 The provisions of the Military Rehabilitation and Compensation Act 2004 (the MRCA) relating to claims for compensation commenced on 1 July 2004.
 Claims under section 319 of the MRCA for acceptance of liability for a service injury sustained, a service disease contracted or service death on or after 1 July 2004 are determined by the Military Rehabilitation and Compensation Commission by reference to Statements of Principles issued by the Authority pursuant to the VEA. - 4.
-The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person: - operational service under the VEA; - peacekeeping service under the VEA; - hazardous service under the VEA; - British nuclear test defence service under the VEA; - warlike service under the MRCA; - non-warlike service under the MRCA, before it can be said that a reasonable hypothesis has been raised connecting von Willebrand's disease or death from von Willebrand's disease, with the circumstances of that service.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, von Willebrand's disease or death from von Willebrand's disease is connected with the circumstances of that service